ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 The easiest way to ensure proper resource cleanup is to return a [disposable][Disposables] from the generator closure, which will be disposed of when termination occurs.
-The disposable should be responsible for releasing memory, closing file handles, cancelling network requests, or anything else that may have been associated with the work being performed.
+The disposable should be responsible for releasing memory, closing file handles, canceling network requests, or anything else that may have been associated with the work being performed.

 ## The `SignalProducer` contract